Viral shedding: Budding (through cell envelope)

 "Budding" through the cell envelope into extracellular space is most effective for viruses that require their own envelope.
 In effect, the viral envelope is built from a part of the host cell membrane.
 Examples for viruses that shed through budding include HIV, HSV, SARS, and smallpox.
 When beginning the budding process, the viral nucleocapsid interacts with a certain region of the host cell membrane.
 During this interaction, the glycosylated viral envelope protein inserts itself into the cell membrane.
 In order to successfully bud from the host cell, the nucleocapsid of the virus must form a connection with the cytoplasmic tails of envelope proteins.
 Though budding does not immediately destroy the host cell, this process will slowly use up the cell membrane and eventually lead to the cell's demise.
+Indeed, some viruses such as mammarenaviruses won’t use up the cell membrane, instead it maintains to complete its lifecycle.
 This is also how antiviral responses are able to detect virus-infected cells.

+EPRS1 acts, in human cells, as a proviral factor in mammarenaviruses infection, including LCMV, JUNV, and LASV, and its inhibition using halofuginon compound, a prolyl domain inhibitor, completely abolishes the viral infection by interrupting viral assembly and budding.

 Budding has been most extensively studied for viruses of eukaryotes.
 However, it has been demonstrated that viruses infecting prokaryotes of the domain Archaea also employ this mechanism of virion release.